microsoft/FaceSynthetics/README.md

 ```
 @article{wood2021fakeit
-    author  = {Wood, Erroll and Baltrusaitis, Tadas and Hewitt, Charlie and Dziadzio, Sebastian and Cashman, Thomas J. and Shotton, Jamie},
+    author  = {Wood, Erroll and Baltru\v{s}aitis, Tadas and Hewitt, Charlie and Dziadzio, Sebastian and Cashman, Thomas J. and Shotton, Jamie},
     title   = {Fake it till you make it: Face analysis in the wild using synthetic data alone},
     journal = {ICCV},
     year    = {2021},